-F.A.S.T (Free Architecture Surf Terrain) is an alternative surfing community that has a hostel, an all-summer beach party and a number of ‘survival capsules’.
+F.A.S.T (Free Architecture Surf Terrain) is an alternative surfing community that has a hostel, an all-summer beach party, and a number of ‘survival capsules’.
 These originally came from an off-shore oil rig and are now available to stay in.
 There are a few pods you can choose from, each with its own emergency chemical toilet (good to know).
 Facilities inside range from the basic - if you have ever wondered what life would be like living in a pod in a post-nuclear-holocaust then this one is for you - to the luxurious option based on the escape pod featured in the James Bond film, The Spy Who Loved Me.
 Each pod has space for you and up to two companions.
-The luxury version is decked out with 1970s glamour and has everything you need to make some ‘shaken not stirred’ Martinis, a disco ball, comfy rugs and a TV/DVD player complete with a set of James Bond movies to inspire some espionage-based fantasy.
-First created as an art project, the Capsules have toured their one-of-a-kind experience all over Europe, with owner, Denis Oudendijk bringing permanent locations to Amsterdam, Belgium and France.
+The luxury version is decked out with 1970s glamour and has everything you need to make some ‘shaken not stirred’ Martinis, a disco ball, comfy rugs, and a TV/DVD player complete with a set of James Bond movies to inspire some espionage-based fantasy.
+First created as an art project, the Capsules have toured their one-of-a-kind experience all over Europe, with the owner, Denis Oudendijk bringing permanent locations to Amsterdam, Belgium, and France.